 What does Product School do?

-Product School is a bootcamp meant to teach the skills necessary to become a product manager.
+Product School is a bootcamp that teaches the skills necessary to become a product manager.
 Students can attend on campus or online.
 Their campuses are across the US, including tech hubs like San Francisco, New York City, Austin, and Seattle, as well as other large cities like Denver, Los Angeles, D.C., Boston, and Chicago.
 There are also campuses in London, Sydney, Singapore, and Sao Paulo.

 Students can choose which type of certificate they want to pursue in the program.
-The Product Management Certificate (PMC) and the Full Stack Product Management Certificate (FPMC) take 40 hours while the Product Leadership Certificate (PLC) takes 20 hours.
+The Product Management Certificate (PMC) and the Full Stack Product Management Certificate (FPMC) take 40 hours.
+Alternatively, the Product Leadership Certificate (PLC) takes 20 hours.
 Students can choose the part-time program, which has class twice a week for 2.5 hours for 2 months or the full-time accelerated program, which is 11am to 8pm for one week.

 The courses cover how to build software products, including best practices for product management like scrum, A/B testing, and agile management.
 Students also get weekly mentorship and career support from the instructors.

 Who is Product School for?

 Current and aspiring product managers can both benefit from the courses and certificates offered by Product School.
-They also offer events and corporate trainings, which can spread the knowledge to people who are casually interested in product management.
+They also offer events and corporate trainings.
+These can be helpful for people with some experience.